Loretta Lynn: Catch the Coal Miner’s Daughter and More at Hurricane Mills

 It’s a dramatic contrast to the plush furnishings of the beautiful antebellum plantation home on the hill.

 The mansion was voted 2nd most haunted place in America by the Travel Channel, and haunted tours start this month, including visits to the graveyard, church and grist mill.
 The church is the oldest building in Humphreys County and was once used as a Civil War hospital.
-A Halloween Trail Ride is also planned for October 31.

 A must-see on the ranch is the Loretta Lynn Coal Miner’s Daughter museum.
 You could spend a week in the museum and still not see everything.
 It’s a treasure trove of memorabilia of Lynn’s life, music, awards and friends.